Shear flows and their suppression at large aspect ratio. Two-dimensional simulations of a growing convection zone: Analysis and results

 The stalling of the convective layer growth is explained by the reduced vertical transport of sheared convective plumes.
-In a normal situation absent of strong horizontal flows, kinetic energy in the convective plumes or eddies is used to lift and mix fluid from below, increasing the convection zone thickness \citep{2020arXiv200704265F,molemaker_dijkstra_1997}.
-However, in the situation considered here, the zonal flow disperses the convective plumes and takes energy from them.
-As a result, the flow near the convective boundary does not have enough energy to lift and mix fluid from below, thereby the convection zone does not grow.
-The latter can be inferred from the horizontally-averaged flux profiles considering just the contribution from convective motions, which in our dimensionless form is given by $\overline F^{\, \, \rm conv}_H = \overline{wT}$, where $\bar{\cdot}$ denotes the average over the horizontal direction.
-We observe in Fig. \ref{fig_flux_stuck} that after the zonal flow arises ($t \geq 0.01\, t_{\rm diff}$), the convective heat flux near the interface decreases.
-Further, the position of the interface slightly changes with time, meaning that the rate at which the outer convection zone grows becomes smaller.
-We note how the zonal flow affects the shape of the convective flux profiles at $t=0.012\, t_{\rm diff}$, changing from being roughly linear within the outer convection zone (the expected profile not affected by the zonal flow) to a profile with roughly two different cooling rates (smaller near the bottom of the layer).
+In the absence of strong horizontal flows, kinetic energy in the convective plumes is used to lift and mix fluid from below, increasing the convection zone thickness \citep{molemaker_dijkstra_1997,2020PhRvF...5l4501F}.
+However, in the situation considered here the zonal flow disperses the convective plumes and takes energy from them.
+As a result, the mixing length decreases and the convection zone does not grow anymore.
+The latter is consistent with the horizontally-averaged profiles of the thermal energy flux considering just the contribution from convective motions, $\overline F^{\, \, \rm conv}_H = \rho_0 c_P\overline{wT}$.
+We observe in Fig. \ref{fig_flux_stuck} that after the zonal flow arises ($t/t_{\rm diff} \geq 0.01$), the convective heat flux near the interface decreases.
+Further, the position of the interface only slightly changes with time, meaning that the rate at which the outer convection zone grows becomes smaller.
+We note how the zonal flow affects the shape of the convective flux profiles at $t/t_{\rm diff}=0.012$, changing from being roughly linear within the outer convection zone (the expected profile not affected by the zonal flow, corresponding to a uniform cooling rate) to a profile with roughly two different cooling rates (large in the top half of the layer, $z/H \gtrsim 0.8$, and smaller in the bottom half, $z/H \lesssim 0.8$).

-Figure \ref{fig_u_profiles} shows profiles of the $x$-component of the flow velocity normalized to its maximum magnitude, $\overline u/\max |\overline u|$.
-The profiles are computed after the zonal flow appears.
-As expected, since the boundaries do not impose stress on the flow, we find the maximum of the flow at the top boundary.
-The horizontal flow at the bottom of the convective layer, which is oppositely directed to the flow at the top, reaches about 0.4-0.5 of the maximum flow velocity, suggesting that there must be transport of momentum across the convective boundary.
-We do not find any trend regarding the direction of the zonal flow, in some of the simulations positive (negative) momentum is transported upward (downward), and vice-versa.
-However, we find for all the cases that once the zonal flow sets in, its direction is never reversed during the simulation.